DS6, Deformation-aware Semi-supervised Learning: Application to Small Vessel Segmentation with Noisy Training Data: Conclusions

-This work was in part conducted within the context of the International Graduate School MEMoRIAL at Otto von Guericke University (OVGU) Magdeburg, Germany, kindly supported by the European Structural and Investment Funds (ESF) under the programme “Sachsen-Anhalt WISSENSCHAFT Internationalisierung” (project no. ZS/2016/08/80646).
-The authors would also like to acknowledge the contribution of Harish Kumar Harihara Subramanian of the Faculty of Computer Science, Otto von Guericke University Magdeburg, Germany; for his efforts with data handling and processing.
+\funding{Soumick Chatterjee and Chompunuch Sarasaen were funded within the context of the International Graduate School MEMoRIAL at Otto von Guericke University (OVGU) Magdeburg, Germany, kindly supported by the European Structural and Investment Funds (ESF) under the program Sachsen-Anhalt WISSENSCHAFT Internationalisierung (project no. ZS/2016/08/80646).
+Gerda Bortsova was funded by the Dutch Technology Foundation STW, which is part of the Netherlands Organisation for Scientific Research (NWO), project number P15-26, and co-funded by Intel Corporation.
+Florian Dubost was funded by The Netherlands Organisation for Health Research and Development (ZonMw) Project 104003005.
+Hendrik Mattern was supported by the DFG (grant number MA 9235/1-1).}

+\institutionalreview{Ethical review and approval were waived for this study because only retrospective analyses were performed.
+The main dataset used in this study has been published by Mattern et al. (in 2018, Prospective motion correction enables highest resolution time-of-flight angiography at 7T.
+Magnetic Resonance in Medicine 80, 248–258) and the additional dataset is publicly available. }

+\informedconsent{Informed consent was obtained prior to being scanned from all the subjects involved in the study for the acquisition of the original manuscript of the data (Mattern et al. 2018.
+Prospective motion correction enables highest resolution time-of-flight angiography at 7T.
+Magnetic Resonance in Medicine 80, 248–258).}

+\dataavailability{The training data, as well as the data used for the main experiments of this paper, are not publicly available due to data privacy and security concerns regarding medical data.
+The manuscript of the dataset is: “Mattern et al. 2018.
+Prospective motion correction enables highest resolution time-of-flight angiography at 7T.
+Magnetic Resonance in Medicine 80, 248–258. \url{https://doi.org/10.1002/mrm.27033}”.
+Data might be available on request from the corresponding author of that original manuscript.
+The annotations may also be made available as part of the same request.
+Additional evaluations were performed using the MRA volumes from the IXI dataset, which is publicly available at the link: \url{https://brain-development.org/ixi-dataset/} (Accessed on 21.09.2022)}

+\acknowledgments{The authors would like to acknowledge the contribution of Harish Kumar Harihara Subramanian of the Faculty of Computer Science, Otto von Guericke University Magdeburg, Germany, for his efforts with data handling and label creation. }